 - Gospel Music Channel started out in 2004 airing exactly that; gospel music videos and programming around it.
 However, the channel's title made sure it was stuck in the religious tier where they had to deal the same dichotomy the Faith & Values Channel had for years before their purchase by Hallmark converted them into the Hallmark Channel; a good and kind view of religion stuck in a channel tier where the apocalyptic ramblings of TBN and Daystar personalities scared anyone from watching anything near it.
 In February 2010, the network rebranded solely by their initials, GMC, to get away from that image, and seemingly picked up every original show ever produced by PAX, along with Amen, Sister Sister, 7th Heaven and any sitcom or drama which has a somewhat spiritual bent like Promised Land and Touched by an Angel.
 The gospel music was pushed to mornings, Sundays, and special events.
 As the channel got better funding, and other 'religious family channel' competitors such as FamilyNet, iLifeTV and ALN were purchased by other parties and converted to more secular formats, GMC picked up those programming rights (mainly old sitcom reruns from the 80's and 90's), along with creating more original movies and airing performances of African-American stage dramas.
 By 2013, it was clear that gospel music was a minority of the network's schedule, and because of that and the confusion with the truck brand, GMC was rebranded to the more neutral "Up" at the start of June 2013.

-- BYU TV still deals mainly with Mormonism, but has opened up their schedule a little more to carry the sports of Brigham Young University, along with some acquired dramas and documentaries to add some variety of the schedule, creating the odd mix of a university sports network mixed with a religious network with some secular programming, and a cooking/crafting network.
+- BYU TV still deals mainly with Mormonism, but has opened up their schedule a little more to carry the sports of Brigham Young University, along with some acquired dramas and documentaries to add some variety of the schedule, creating the odd mix of a university sports network mixed with a religious network with some secular programming (including, among other things, reruns of Wind at My Back and Sue Thomas: F.B.Eye), and a cooking/crafting network.

 - TG4 (originally T na G, aka "Teleifís na Gaeilge") began as a channel devoted to Irish-language shows.
 Though it still shows many series in Irish, increasing amounts of time are given to American series such as Cold Case and Nip/Tuck as well as Westerns and French films.
 Most viewers wouldn't mind so much if these shows at least had Irish subtitles in the same way that most of the shows which feature Irish dialogue have English subtitles.
 One egregious example was the Hector O'hEochagáin Show, which had dialogue in both Irish and English.
 The Irish was subtitled, but the English wasn't.

-- IFC, which stands for Independent Film Channel, was originally devoted to showing independent and foreign films commercial-free and uncut (many titles in The Criterion Collection turned up).
+- IFC, which used to stand for Independent Film Channel, was originally devoted to showing independent and foreign films commercial-free and uncut (many titles in The Criterion Collection turned up).
 It always had original programming, but in 2010 they acquired the rights to many cult classics admired television shows, like Monty Python's Flying Circus, Arrested Development, and Undeclared.
 They also began to show mainstream-but-independently-financed films films such as A Fish Called Wanda in addition to their regular fare.
 By year's end, they started to show commercials during their programming instead of just between them — including their films (still uncut for content and time, but with two minutes of commercials inserted in random places) — while announcing a half-dozen more shows they'd acquired.
-This switch from being an indie film channel to cult show central wasn't necessarily a bad thing, especially since the company that owns IFC (Rainbow Media) bought Sundance Channel in 2008 and both channels pretty much did the same thing.
-But its lineup now consists of mainstream films and the above TV shows with only a few hours devoted to airing independent films.
+This switch from being an indie film channel to cult show central wasn't necessarily a bad thing, especially since the company that owns IFC (AMC Networks) bought Sundance Channel in 2008 and both channels pretty much did the same thing.
+But its lineup now consists of mainstream films and the above TV shows with only a few hours devoted to airing independent films, and as per usual, the calls mean nothing officially now.
 Sundance Channel picked up some of that slack, but even they aren't immune to decay, as about half their lineup is devoted to reality shows.

 - The Science Channel, or Science, was conceived as a network that aired programming about real science.
 Its recent attempts to diversify its lineup away from 16-hour blocks of How It's Made, however, have caused dramatic slippage as mainstays of the channel's programming are now science-fiction shows like Firefly and Fringe, the science-related but sensationalized Dark Matters: Twisted but True, and the Pawn Stars knockoff Oddities.
 They have recently started advertising heavily for An Idiot Abroad, a travel/reality show.

-- Animal Planet has also begun airing a show called Ice Cold Gold, another generic "roughnecks doing blue-collar jobs" reality show, and have begin airing ads for a show about building tree houses.
-Neither of these even try to pretend that they have anything to do with animals.
+- Animal Planet has also begun airing a show called Ice Cold Gold, another generic "roughnecks doing blue-collar jobs" reality show, and have begin airing shows about building tree houses and swimming pools and bounty hunters.
+Neither of these even try to pretend that they have anything to do with animals. (in Canada, the former at least airs on Discovery Channel instead, where it at least fits)

-But then, in time for the 2009-10 season, the channel's owners (Canwest, who was bankrupt and about to sell its television properties Shaw in early 2010) randomly decided that being basic cable's Refuge in Audacity was unattractive to viewers and advertisers, and punted that "devil-may-care" attitude out the door.
-The channel refocused itself as a dumping ground for American drama imports (mostly NCIS) and mainstream blockbusters, a far cry from what it used to be.
+But then, in time for the 2009-10 season, the channel's owner (Canwest, who was bankrupt, had just spun out its newspapers, and was about to sell its television properties to Shaw in early 2010) randomly decided that being basic cable's Refuge in Audacity was unattractive to viewers and advertisers, and punted that "devil-may-care" attitude out the door with a new imaging campaign and lineup.
+The channel refocused itself as a dumping ground for American drama imports (mostly NCIS) and Hollywood blockbusters, a far cry from what it used to be.

 - Some regional cable channel examples from Canada: